vidjil/vidjil/doc/server.md

 ## Autodelete and Permissions

-Web2py has a handy feature called AutoDelete which allows the administrator to state that file reference deletions should be cascaded if no other references to the file exist.
+Web2py has a handy feature called `AutoDelete` which allows the administrator to state that file reference deletions should be cascaded if no other references to the file exist.
-When deploying to production one needs to make sure AutoDelete is deactivated.
+When deploying to production one needs to make sure `AutoDelete` is deactivated.
+This is the case for the default Vijdil installation (see `server/web2py/applications/vidjil/models/db.py`).

 As a second precaution it is also wise to temporarily restrict web2py's access to referenced files.